Loading

 Jurisdiction Pattern

-2 of 3 large-scale Iowa data center projects advanced with state backing — Linn County acted independently of state incentive commitments
+Most large-scale Iowa data center projects with state backing have reportedly advanced — but Linn County acted independently of state incentive commitments.
+Specific comparable cases not independently verified

 Recent Shifts